AustinHuang823/AustinHuang823/README.md

 - We're building on existing VR platforms to develop a system that for accurately defining standard pelvic views, reducing reliance on fluoroscopic guidance and its associated risks.
 - Part of the project involves enhancing the usability of the VR platform by building intuitive UI through Unity.
 - We plan to deploy an enhanced VR environment with diverse patient models, making it accessible and user-friendly for novice users, and expand it to support multi-user access, leveraging cloud-based hosting for efficient operation.
-- Tools utilized: Unity, MRTK, C#, Python, Docker, AWS/AZURE.
+- Tools utilized: Unity, MRTK, C#, Python, Docker, AWS/AZURE, Notion, Jira.
-- Affiliated skills: VR, UI design, Kinematics, Network.
+- Affiliated skills: VR, UI design, Kinematics, Network, Project Management.

 ### Robot Arm Control and Image Drawing Manipulation
 - This project showcases the application of complex robotic control algorithms, such as Inverse Kinematics, Transposed-Jacobian, and Resolved-Rate Control, for executing precise pick-and-place tasks.